Science is Boring: 13 Reasons That Keep Us Disengaged

 Not only is there a lot to know, but most of the information on science is not easy to understand.
 More than just the complicated names used in science — a daisy is classed as bellis perennis — the fact that complex processes intertwine and happen at the same time requires great patience and perseverance to get through.
 The learning may be frustrating but understand that you don’t have to know all at once.

-Science is easier to digest if the information is broken into bite-size portions or lessons that are to be taken day by day.
-Incorporating colorful animated videos is another great way to captivate learners and get them engaged.
+Science becomes easier to digest when the information is broken into bite-size portions or lessons to be taken day by day.
+Incorporating colorful animated videos is another effective way to captivate learners and engage them in the material.
 For example, this video shows how metamorphic rocks form!
-However, instead of just showing pictures of the rocks, the video uses storytelling to make the information more accessible and enjoyable to understand.
+Instead of merely displaying pictures of the rocks, the video uses storytelling to make the information more accessible and enjoyable.
+Similarly, animated videos for financial services can simplify complex financial concepts, making them relatable and easier for audiences to understand.

 3. Reliance on the internet